 Syndromic surveillance summary

-Weekly summary of trends and important public health messages draws information from each of the Public Health England syndromic surveillance
+This weekly summary of trends and important public health messages draws information from each of the Public Health England syndromic surveillance

 Remote health advice syndromic surveillance system